Wellness Agenda: Healthy Communities. Healthy You.

 * Explore opportunities for organizations to participate in local and statewide EBHP efforts.

-4A: Integrative Care for Older Adults: A Chiropractic Approach
+4A: Integrated Care for Older Adults: A Chiropractic Approach

 Meghan Coleman, DC, Assistant Professor, Metropolitan State University